Sunday, September 10, 2023

 Outlaw Christians don’t sugarcoat it.

-Holy, righteous ranting and speaking out and not conforming to the status quo is very much a part of our progressive, peace and social justice tradition.
+Holy, righteous ranting and speaking out and not conforming to the status quo is very much a part of our peace and social justice tradition, as well as our High Church bent.

 You don’t believe me?